 "Marty McFly, a 17-year-old high school student, is accidentally sent thirty years into the past in a time-traveling DeLorean invented by his close friend, the eccentric scientist Doc Brown."

-A star is born!
 On this day in 1985 (in West Germany), Enemy Mine enjoyed its first theatrical exhibition ever.
-Directed by Wolfgang Petersen, the SciFi/Thriller starred Dennis Quaid, Louis Gossett Jr., and Brion James.
+Directed by Wolfgang Petersen, the SciFi/Thriller starred Dennis Quaid, Louis Gossett Jr., Brion James, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "During a long space war, the lives of two wounded enemies become dependent on their ability to forgive and to trust."